 I’m not sure you’re aware of the statistic but most businesses spend about 10% of their income on marketing.
 As photographers, we sometimes forget that fact.
 We too, need to market.
 Doing test shoots is going to cost you money.
 That’s a fact.
 There will be the cost of the food the cost of the background and maybe even the cost of the food stylist.
-I can usually get food stylist to work for free but they will want to have their costs covered.
+I can usually get a food stylist to work for free but they will want to have their costs covered and I usually find new food recipes to try at Thors Fork.
 I found that the typical cost of a food shoot is around $150 for food supplies.
 That’s really not that much money if you compare that to what other companies pay for their marketing efforts.

 The more difficult cost to absorb is the cost of time.
 I try to put aside one day a month for testing and that day is usually scheduled as a flexible day.
 If I’m using a stylist, I tell her that this is the tentative date and if a real job comes in for either one of us, we’ll need to reschedule.
 One day a month equals about 5% of my monthly time budget.
 That’s not a lot of time when compared to the importance of producing new photos for my marketing efforts.
 To be successful as a professional food photographer, I understand the importance of marketing.
 I have to be committed to producing these portfolio shots on a regular and consistent basis.
 So, the bottom line it… Suck it up!
 You gotta do it!

 * This is a first draft.
 I’m sorry, but I’m running behind and I didn’t leave myself enough time to really edit this the way I would of liked.
 If anyone out there fancies themselves an editor and wants to help out a little, I’m be happy for the input.Most Popular Food Photography Posts

 - Crumbology – The Study of Placing Crumbs In Food Photography

 - Napkinology – The Art of Napkin Usage in Food Photography